ApolloAuto/apollo/docs/technical_documents/jointly_prediction_planning_evaluator.md

 Finally, a scoring and selection module is performed to generate likelihood scores of the M trajectories for each obstacle, and select a final set of trajectory predictions by likelihood scores.

 ## Interaction with Planning Trajectory
 After TNT decoder, K predicted trajectories for each obstacle are generated.
-In order to measure the interaction between AV and obstacles, we calculate the postion and velocity differences between the latest planning trajectory and predicted obstacle trajectories.
+In order to measure the interaction between AV and obstacles, we calculate the position and velocity differences between the latest planning trajectory and predicted obstacle trajectories.
 Note that we can also calculate a cost between the ground truth obstacle trajectory and AV planning trajectory, thus producing the true costs.
 That's how the loss is calculated in this step.

 # References
 1. Gao, Jiyang, et al. "Vectornet: Encoding hd maps and agent dynamics from vectorized representation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.